 White quinoa and red quinoa are fairly similar, though the commonly found white variety tends to be lighter tasting and fluffy.
-Red quinoa takes a little bit longer to cook and holds its shape better, making it a crunchy addition to salads and grain bowls.
+Red quinoa (and also brown and black quinoa) takes a little bit longer to cook and holds its shape better, making it a crunchy addition to salads and grain bowls.
 It’s also prized for its rich colour.

 What should you make with quinoa?

 Quinoa works well in sweet and savoury recipes.
 To make weekday meals a breeze, cook a bunch of quinoa at the beginning of the week so you can toss it into salads or use it as the base for a grain bowl when you need an easy work lunch or quick dinner.
 If you have a little more time, try some of these options.